-Form 58-101F1 - Corporate Governance Disclosure The Corporation's Practices 1.
-Board of Directors (a) Disclose the identity of directors who are independent.
-The Board is currently composed of eight members.
-Each of the following members is independent as defined in Regulation 52-110 respecting Audit Committees : Pierre Lépine, Roger Demers, Réjean Gourde, Isabel Rocha, Rocio Rodriguez-Perrot and Cyril Gradis.
+n 58-101F1 - Corporate Iosure Governance The Corporation's Practices 1.
+Board of Directors (a) Disclose the identity are independent. y of directors who The Board is currently composed of eight members.
+Each of the following members is independent as defined in Regulation 52-110 respecting Audit Committees : Pierre Lépine, Pierre Béliveau, Réjean Gourde, Isabel Rocha, Rocio Rodriguez-Perrot and Cyril Gradis.
 These individuals have no direct or indirect material relationship with the Corporation.
-A "material relationship" is a relationship that could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment.

-(b) Disclose the identity of directors who are not independent, and describe the basis for that determination.
-Jean Martineau is not independent, as he acts as President and Chief Executive Officer of the Corporation.
+A "material relationship" is a relationship that could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment. (b) Disclose the identity of directors who are not independent, and describe the basis for that determination. t, and describe the Jean Martineau is not independent, as he acts as President and Chief Executive Officer of the Corporation.
 Philippe Chave meets the independence requirements under Regulation 52-110 respecting Audit Committees.
-He is however considered to have a material relationship with the Corporation due to his position as Chief Executive Officer of the Corporation's largest customer.

-(c) Disclose whether or not a majority of directors are independent.
-If a majority of directors are not independent, describe what the board of directors (the Board) does to facilitate its exercise of independent judgement in carrying out its responsibilities.
-A majority of the Corporation's directors are independent.
+He is however considered to have a material relationship with the Corporation due to his position as Chief Executive Officer of the Corporation's largest customer. (c) Disclose whether o directors are indepe of directors are describe what the (the Board) does exercise of indepen carrying out its resp ndent.
+If a majority not independent, board of directors to facilitate its dent judgement in A majority of the Corporation's directors are independent. (d) If a director is pres any other issuer th issuer (or the e jurisdiction or a for identify both the dire issuer. hat is a reporting equivalent) in a preign jurisdiction, Réjean Gourde is a director of G Mining Ventures Corp.

-Form 58-101F1 - Corporate Governance Disclosure

-- (d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer. - (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are attendance. lf the not in independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
-If the independent directors do not hold such meetings, describe what the Board does to facilitate open and candid discussion among its independent directors. - (f) Disclose whether or not the chair of the Board is an independent director.
-If the Board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
-If the Board has neither a chair that is independent nor a lead director that is independent. describe what the Board does to provide leadership for its independent directors. - (g) Disclose the attendance record of each director for all Board meetings held since the beginning of the issuer's most recently completed financial year.
+- (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which nonindependent directors and members of management are not in attendance.
+If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
+If the independent directors do not hold such meetings, describe what the Board does to facilitate open and candid discussion among its independent directors. - Disclose whether or not the chair of (f) the Board is an independent director.
+If the Board has a chair or lead director who is an independent director, identity disclose the of the independent chair or lead director. and describe his or her role and responsibilities.
+If the Board has neither a chair that is independent nor a lead director that is independent, describe what the Board does to provide leadership for its independent directors. - (g) Disclose the attendance record of each director for all Board meetings held since the beginning of the issuer's most recently completed financial year.